emu-russia/pureikyubu/Docs/RE/dsp_ucodes/JAudio_NTSC10_IPL.md

 # Disassembled GameCube NTSC 1.0 BIOS JAudio ucode
 # DspUcode_1280.bin

+EDIT: This disassembly got screwed because Duddie has incorrect register index:
+- 0x19: ax0.h  -> Should be ax1.l
+- 0x1A: ax1.l  -> Should be ax0.h

 ## Overview

 - Command exchanges are synchronous using Mailbox polling.
 DSP interrupt is not used.